Super Trouper (album): Release

 Super Trouper was released in November 1980.
 It was first issued on CD in 1983 by Polar Music International, in the early 1980s by Polydor, and in the late 1980s by Atlantic Records for the US.
 The album has been reissued in digitally remastered form four times; first in 1997, then in 2001, again in 2005 as part of The Complete Studio Recordings box set and as a Deluxe Edition (containing a bonus DVD) in 2011.

 On 30 October 2020, Super Trouper was reissued for its 40th anniversary as a multi-format release.
-It included: a double-LP, half-speed mastered version of the album, done by Miles Showell at Abbey Road Studios on 12" black 180 gram, 45rpm vinyl discs; a 7" singles box set of "Super Trouper", "Lay All Your Love on Me" and "The Winner Takes It All" pressed on colored vinyl; and individual 7" picture discs of these three singles.
+It included: a double-LP, half-speed mastered version of the album, done by Miles Showell at Abbey Road Studios on 12" black 180 gram, 45 rpm vinyl discs; a 7-inch singles box set of "Super Trouper", "Lay All Your Love on Me" and "The Winner Takes It All" pressed on colored vinyl; and individual 7" picture discs of these three singles.